earldouglas/sbt-war/README.md

 herokuAppName := "my-heroku-app"
 ```

+Either install the [Heroku Toolbelt](https://toolbelt.heroku.com/), or
+set your Heroku API key as an environment variable, launch sbt, and
-Deploy to Heroku with `herokuDeploy`:
+deploy with `herokuDeploy`:

 ```
+$ HEROKU_API_KEY="xxx-xxx-xxxx" sbt
 > herokuDeploy
 ```